ExaWorks/job-api-spec/specification.md

 job.wait()
 ```

-#### Submit a job, check for transient error, retry if one occurred
+#### Submit a Job, Check for a Transient Error, Retry if One Occurred

 ```python
 import time